JimFest

 1040 P St, Lincoln, NE 68508

 JimFest is supported by the National Science Foundation #DUE-2408993.
-Additional funding provided by UNL's Center for Science, Mathematics, and Computer Education, College of Arts and Sciences, College of Education and Human Sciences, Department of Mathematics, Department of Teaching, Learning, and Teacher Education, and Office of Research and Economic Development.
+Additional funding is provided by UNL's Center for Science, Mathematics, and Computer Education, College of Arts and Sciences, College of Education and Human Sciences, Department of Mathematics, Department of Teaching, Learning, and Teacher Education, and Office of Research and Economic Development.
 Views expressed are those of participants and not necessarily those of the NSF, the University of Nebraska-Lincoln, or any unit of the University of Nebraska-Lincoln.